 If your school requires that you use a service other than Credentials Solutions, Parchment, or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
-Since you cannot include the Transcript Request Form, you should include your full GradCAS ID number when entering the GradCAS mailing address.
+Since you cannot include the Transcript ID Form, you should include your full GradCAS ID number when entering the GradCAS mailing address.

 When using any of these services, select GradCAS as the recipient.
 If you can't select GradCAS and instead are asked for an email address, your transcript must be sent by mail.
 Do not send your transcript to the GradCAS customer service email.

 Click here to see if your school offers the Credentials Solutions service.
 If your school is not listed, your transcript must be sent by mail.
 If your school is listed, click here and follow the instructions to proceed.
 Once your transcript is requested, it takes up to seven business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Credentials Solutions directly to confirm the order was completed, then contact customer service.

 Click here to see if your school offers the Parchment service.
 If your school is not listed, your transcript must be sent by mail.
 Otherwise, follow the instructions to proceed.
 Once your transcript is requested, it takes up to seven business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Parchment directly to confirm the order was completed, then contact customer service.

 Click here to begin the process, then complete the following: